anshulagarwal06/Simplify-Permissions/README.md

 	}
 ```

-That's it build your project.
+That's it. build your project.